mpch2024/ReDLat-plasma-proteomics-pipeline/README.md

 The workflows use R, Python, and standard command-line tools.
 No non-standard hardware is required by the code, although the full WGCNA, nested-cross-validation, and simulation workflows can be computationally intensive.

+### Analytical environment

+The analyses reported in the manuscript were developed and executed on Windows 11 using R v.4.5.2 and Python v.3.13.11.
+Complete R package dependencies and versions are recorded in the repository-level `renv.lock` file.
+Python dependencies are specified in `environment/environment.yml` and `environment/requirements.txt`.
+No non-standard hardware is required.

 ### R environment

 The authoritative R dependency record is the repository-level `renv.lock` file.
 From the repository root, restore the environment with: